-Other operating expenses amounted to approximately HK\$17.95 million (2018: HK\$16.36 million) for the year ended 31 December 2019, representing an increase of approximately 9.72% from last year.
+Other operating expenses amounted to approximately HK\$16.26 million (2019: HK\$17.95 million) for the year ended 31 December 2020, representing a decrease of approximately 9.42% from last year.
 Other operating expenses mainly included insurance expense, office supplies expense, security charges for specialist guard company to escort money in transit, guarantee fee for performance bonds, entertainment, travelling expense and estate maintenance expense.

-The increase in other operating expenses was mainly attributable to (i) increase in estate maintenance expense; (ii) increase in various compliance costs; and (iii) increase in insurance expense and guarantee fees.
+The decrease in other operating expenses was mainly attributable to (i) decrease in the hostings of estates community functions due to coronavirus epidemic; (ii) decrease in various compliance costs; and (iii) decrease in insurance expense and guarantee fees.